stevenjpr/stevenjpr/HumanUserGuide.md

 ### How can people earn an extra gold star with you?
 * *Think of the time when a colleague puts a smile on your face.
 What did they just do?*

 Again, follow through comes to mind here.
-Earlier this week I emailed a dev saying that I need to report on the status of Feature X tomorrow, what are your thoughts on whether you can commit.
+Earlier this week I emailed a dev saying that I needed to report on the status of Feature X tomorrow, what are your thoughts on whether we can commit?
 His response was, "it's already done, here's the PR".
 Wonderful!

 ## About my interactions